wgbewonyo/homework-1/README.md

 # home_work-1
-The purpose of this assignment was to refactor the for easy maintainance by other developers who may have a need to enhance the website.
+The purpose of this assignment was to refactor the web page for easy maintainance by other developers who may have a need to enhance the website.